cloudfoundry-attic/stac2/README.md

       c: 4

     # depending on your configuration, you might need to run a test where you isolate Cloud Foundry from your
-    # loadbalancing and firewall infrastructure and directly target your routers.
+    # load balancing and firewall infrastructure and directly target your routers.
 The xnf_ workloads are perfect
     # for this use case.
 The "useip" key may be used to target the routers directly.
 When used in this mode,
     # stac2 (actually the nabh component) will act as a poor-mans load balancer and send requests to the pool
     # of ip's listed in the useip key.
 The Host header is then used to route to the desired application.